Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Make over your resume and cover letter

+Start with refreshing your resume.
 Don’t give employers the chance to immediately dismiss you based on your age by “age-proofing” your resume.
 There's no need to mention every job you've ever had.
 Limit your work experience to the last 10 - 15 years and keep it relevant to the job you’re hoping to land.
 (This may mean created different resumes for different jobs.)
 If you have a college or professional degree, leave the dates off your resume.
+CareerBuilder can create a new resume in less than 5 minutes using AI technology: Build a Resume Today

 Highlight what sets you apart